pri5m/Learning-log/Python/LPTHW/Glossary.md

 **Parenthesis** -() Used to separate out bits of code or to contain extra information in a function

 **print** -Displays the line in a terminal

+**Pydoc** -Used in the terminal, provides information on functions and other python features. eg. python -m pydoc raw_input
 # Q
 # R
 **raw_input** -Takes an input from a user